windup/rhamt-vscode-extension/README.md

 * Java Platform, `JRE version 11` with `JAVA_HOME` environment variable
 * A minimum of `4 GB RAM`; 8 GB recommended

-> Tip: The mtr-cli can be installed from within VSCode once the extension has been installed.
+> Tip: The windup-cli can be installed from within VSCode once the extension has been installed.

 ## Extension Settings

 This extension contributes the following settings:

-* `mtr.executable.path`: The location of the mtr-cli.
+* `mtr.windup.executable.path`: The location of the windup-cli.

 ## Build